Charity Crowdfunding Guide: How To Support Your Favourite Cause

 There’s no shortage of causes, and some pick up quite a bit of traction in the news and social media.
 If you don’t have a personal connection to a cause, you can look for inspiration in news outlets.
 We’ve seen a growing number of efforts to help refugees, famine relief efforts, or even organizations focused on relief efforts in the wake of a natural disaster.
 News outlets are a great way to filter through a seemingly endless number of options for causes.
 They’re also a great way to find where your help is most needed today.
-Once you find a cause that’s in the spotlight, you can look to organizations like Charity Watch to verify the legitimacy of charities supporting your cause.
+Once you find a cause that’s in the spotlight, you can look to organizations like Charity Intelligence to verify the legitimacy of charities supporting your cause.

 Make a bigger impact